Town Council, Committees & Boards

 (8) The Office of the Town Manager.

-Membership of the committee is comprised of the mayor and all members of council.
+Membership of the committee is comprised of the Mayor and all members of Council.
 The Town Manager and department heads shall attend all committee meetings on an ex-officio basis, except when the committee chooses otherwise.
 Other administrative members or members of the public may be invited to attend at the discretion of the committee to advise and provide information when required.

 Committee of the Whole - Terms of Reference